 Doctors treat illnesses with complex, high-tech solutions and ever more sophisticated drugs.
 But what if there were a solution to complex, longstanding health problems that’s free, fast, fun and immediately available to all?

-This video shows how to quickly transform a blue face into a smiley face.
+Click on this link to see an example of this in a 2 minute video that shows how to quickly transform a blue face into a smiley face.

 As a physician, I have seen many patients with lower back pain, shoulder pain, sore throats, recurrent infections, chronic fatigue or depression, to name just a few illnesses.
 The ultimate cause of all these ailments, according to a 20-year study at the Kaiser Health System, is frequently chronic stress.
 And, according to Chapman and colleagues at the University of Rochester Medical School, one of the biggest causes of this stress is bottled-up emotions such as rage, fear or hurt.

 I know this firsthand, from when I had chronic fatigue, lower back pain and depression.
 My late husband Steve had brain cancer and I was suffering acute emotional distress from witnessing both Steve’s pain and his exhausting, daily struggle against cancer.
 I knew there was no cure and that he was dying, but I kept this awful knowledge to myself.

 I also didn’t want to cry in front of Steve.
 I needed to be pleasant and cheerful, to lift his spirits and to make the little time he had left as enjoyable as possible.